sinistersnare/sinistersnare.github.io/content/post/04-robson-tree-traversal/index.md

 Ending Text!

-If you liked this post, please feel free to connect with me at any of the links on the footer of this site!

-If anyone knows who JM Robson is please let me know!
-It seems that he is [Mike Robson](https://www.labri.fr/perso/robson/) but any further info is hard to find.
-Also, if anyone uses this algorithm, please let me know, I would be super interested to see it used somewhere real.

 ### P.S. ###

 On x86 systems at least, the least-significant bit of a pointer will always be 0, so you could theoretically store